leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/cIS.md

 BRAT cIS is a way to run the BRAT model in the field using observations of your surroundings.

 This can be useful as a quick way to get a rough estimate of the dam capacity for a reach.
 The capacity inference system comes in a basic and an advanced form.
-These forms come as printouts or as Survey123 forms.
+These forms come as printouts or as Survey123 ready XLS forms.
 The paper forms have rule tables that guide you through if-and statements for inputs and then it leads to the output.
 The Survey123 forms take user input and then generates the output for you.

+Something important to note is that whoever generates these forms should be the person who will be managing the data.
+When a Survey123 form is created all data collected through those forms stores to the ArcGIS Online account of the person who created the form.

+These forms come as printable forms and as XLSForms which can easily be made in Survey123 forms for use with the ESRI Survey123 field app.